Lunariz/CasinoTowerDefense/readme.txt

 Looking for an executable?
 Download the game here: http://bit.ly/1SwTfkD

 The Goal
-Casino Tower Defense was created during a 48 hour GameJam organized by DGDARC at the University of Utrecht.
+Casino Tower Defense was created during a 24 hour GameJam organized by DGDARC at the University of Utrecht.
-The theme of the GameJam was 'Gameception'
+The theme of the GameJam was 'Gameception'.
 Because we only had 48 hours, the outcome obviously is not all we wanted it to be, but we are still proud of what we managed to create.

 The Team